AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 How to Think About the Plasma Membrane

 The plasma membrane is not just a boundary.
 It is a selective gate, communication surface, and homeostasis tool.
 The phospholipid bilayer blocks many charged or polar substances, while proteins help specific molecules cross, receive signals, or anchor the cell.
 Cholesterol helps maintain membrane fluidity, and carbohydrates can help with recognition.
+For phospholipid bilayer layout, the fluid mosaic model, membrane protein jobs, and the Membrane Builder Lab, see the plasma membrane structure study guide.
+For crossing rules, the Can It Cross decision tool, and the Membrane Crossing Lab, see selective permeability.

 Membrane receptors connect Unit 2 to Unit 4 Cell Communication and Cell Cycle because cells often detect external signals at the membrane before changing internal activity.
 Membrane regulation also supports homeostasis, which becomes easier to explain when you understand feedback mechanisms.